saraimmtech/saraimmtech.JournalGenCG/README.md

 ## First Prototype

-To help me visualize in what i wanna go I started with a simple canvas where i can put in emotions, depending on the word a different "plant" is growing in the canvas
+To help me visualize in what i wanna go I started with a simple canvas where i can put in emotions, depending on the word a different "plant" is growing in the canvas.

 {% raw %} <iframe src="https://editor.p5js.org/trisaratops2.0/full/6MoSRjm5T" width="100%" height="450" frameborder="no"></iframe> {% endraw %}

+### Explanations of key codes

+**let plants = [];**
+This array stores all the emotion-plants the user creates.
+Each new word becomes a new instance of the EmotionPlant class.

+**button.mousePressed(() => addEmotion(input.value()));**
+Links the button to the emotion-creation system.
+When the user clicks Grow, the word they typed is processed and turned into a plant.

+**getMoodScore(word)**
+This function classifies the user’s emotion word into a mood score:
+1 → positive
+0.5 → neutral
+0 → negative
+This single score determines color, shape, and growth behavior.

+**plants.push(new EmotionPlant(word, moodScore));**
+Creates a new plant object and adds it to the world.
+Every plant is independent and grows each animation frame.

+**class EmotionPlant { ... }**
+Encapsulates all the logic for representing emotions visually.
+Each plant stores:
+where it appears
+its color
+its growth size
+its shape behavior

+**getColor()**
+Maps emotion intensity to color: red → negative yellow → neutral blue → positive
+Color becomes a visual cue for emotional tone.

+**grow()**
+Runs every frame and determines: how the plant is drawn (chaotic / balanced / smooth) how fast and in what direction it grows
+This makes the sketch feel alive — each emotion keeps evolving on its own.

+### Improvements on the Emotinal Logic

+**Weigted emotional dictionary**
+Instead of classifying words as only positive/neutral/negative, i'm giving them each a score between 0-1.

+let emotionMap = {
+  happy: 0.9,
+  calm: 0.7,
+  bored: 0.3,
+  anxious: 0.1,
+  angry: 0.05
+};

+**Partial matching**
+Let's words like "happier", "angriness", "stressfull" still be recognized:

+if (word.includes("stress")) return 0.1;
+if (word.includes("happy")) return 0.9;

+**Intensifiers**
+Giving Adjectives more value and letting them affecting the plant:

+if (word.includes("very")) score += 0.1;
+if (word.includes("slightly")) score -= 0.1;

+With these adjustments current state looks like this:

+{% raw %} <iframe src="https://editor.p5js.org/trisaratops2.0/full/qzwCd8oHs" width="100%" height="450" frameborder="no"></iframe> {% endraw %}

+Now the machine reconises adjectives.

+### Improvments of Visuals

+### Improvment of Mood Categories

+### Improvment User Interactions